jn89b/lit_review/path_planning/lqr_mpc_trajectory.md

 - Run time wasn't discussed/ probably bad
 - No Dynamic adversaries or pop up considerations
 - Lack of RCS consideration and fidelity of radars

+## What did they do
+The adoption of adaptive cell decomposition (ACD) is proposed, combining refined 3D Cartesian geometry reconstructions with recursive rewarding cost functions.
+A subsequent 3D smooth path-planning algorithm is applied, enhancing dynamic trajectory feasibility for UAVs.

+In the context of guidance, navigation, and control (GNC), the review touches upon PID control, full state feedback (FSF), and advanced methods like Linear Quadratic Regulator (LQR) and linear time-invariant Model Predictive Control (MPC).
+The article explores proportional and predictive control guidance laws, highlighting the selection of a nonlinear guidance law for stability, tracking, and robustness evaluation.

+The problem definition involves a hypothetical military mission for an F-86 Sabre UAV, considering obstacles, dynamic trajectory creation, and mission specifications.
+The integration of theoretical investigation into position detection techniques and hardware implementation is noted, with a focus on assuming a completely measurable state vector for simplification.

+Finally, the study proposes a novel approach to 3D path planning using ACD, shedding light on the challenges and methodologies involved in achieving effective UAV mission success.

+## Gaps or Drawbacks
+- Simplification of Navigation System: The assumption of a completely known and measurable state vector for the navigation system may oversimplify real-world scenarios.
+Practical UAV applications often involve uncertainties and variations that should be addressed.
+- Static Obstacles: The choice to consider only static obstacles may limit the applicability of the proposed path planning approach.
+Real-world scenarios often involve dynamic obstacles, and the review does not discuss strategies for handling dynamic elements in the environment.
+- Limited Exploration of Alternative Control Strategies: While the review discusses PID, LQR, and linear time-invariant MPC control methods, it does not explore alternative advanced control strategies or potential hybrid approaches that could enhance the overall control performance.